Build predictable behaviour by teaching routines like curriculum content.

 Repair harm, reduce retaliation, and prevent recurring peer conflict from spilling back into lessons.

-Help pupils return to a regulated state so they can comply and learn; reduces escalation driven by dysregulation.
+Help students return to a regulated state so they can comply and learn; reduces escalation driven by dysregulation.

-Identify patterns so you can prevent repeats (antecedent → behaviour → consequence) without blaming the pupil.
+Identify patterns so you can prevent repeats (antecedent → behaviour → consequence) without blaming the student.

 Signal belonging and reduce ‘pre-loading’ conflict by greeting positively after an incident.